xmldom/xmldom/readme.md

 - create, access and modify a DOM tree (`new DOMImplementation().createDocument(...)` => `Document`, )
 - serialize a DOM tree back into an XML string (`new XMLSerializer().serializeToString(node)` => `string`)

-If your code always/only needs to work in a browser, you should rather not use xmldom.
-But you should (potentially always) use it, when your code needs to also work in other runtimes like NodeJS or Rhino.
+Note that this `xmldom` library is not required if your code targets a modern browser.
+But this library is recommended if your code needs to also work in other runtimes like NodeJS or Rhino.

 The implementation is based on several specs: